syedsajjadaskari/sagemaker-ai/README.md

 Step 4: Select notebook instance and Open JupyterLab.
 Select ipykernal as your preferred notebook when prompted.Go to File->New->Terminal and create a new terminal.

+Open terminal in jupyter lab and clone the repository

 Clone the repository
 Open cat - 2.ipynb file
 see the instruction there